odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
 Experiencing joy and laughter with others are the essential elements for me to be happy in my life.
 Moreover, I believe these are key ingredients for social connection in general.
-My life vision and mission is to study, understand, and nurture public spaces that enable these moments of shared joy.
+My life vision and mission is to study, understand, and nurture public spaces that enable these moments of shared happiness.
 <br><br>
 I am a subject matter expert in data science, statistics, mental health science, and organizational theory.
 I have extensive experience in the public, private, and civic sectors.
 <br><br>